AbhijeetSingla/component-library/README.md

 [as1553cl.netlify.app](https://as1553cl.netlify.app)

 # Suggestions❓
-Any suggestions are welcome, be it a different way to write the same class, kindly do message me or email me at
+Any suggestions are welcome, be it a different way to write the same class, kindly do message me.

-# Stay tuned 👀
-More themes are coming.